 It became apparent that visitors flowed clustered in groups in a linear fashion.
 We identified that because of this the ICC entrance doors were also open for large amounts of time, losing significant amount of internal heat and creating discomfort to the adjacent coffee bars and gathering spaces.

-This process allowed us to fully understand how the building was used.
+We fully understand the typical building flows and periodic usage.
 This included assessing daily visitor activity, conference use and the process of setting up, managing and closing down events.

 From this, we developed a concept strategy of what an entrance experience might look like and the scale it needed to be in order to enhance the customer experience and to make the most of the significant heat retention properties of a new external surface through a façade engineering solution.